cache-token/docs/TOKEN_OVERVIEW.md

 These allow any user to query ethereum nodes for a history of `Transfer` or `Approval` events, additionally being able to filter by the addresses either sending/receiving tokens or being approved for transfer.

-In addition to these events, Cache Tokens will emit four additional events:
+In addition to these events, CACHE Tokens will emit four additional events:

 * `event AddBackedTokens(amount)`
 * `event RemoveTokens(amount)`